mifanbang/ProceduralUniverse/README.md

 #### Building the Code

-Since shaders are composed in fragments, listing and packaging all shader fragments into a single archive is needed for performance consideration.
-Execute the script *BuildShaderArchive.pl* in the root directory and it will automatically find all files of extension *.shfr* within the directory of *shaders/*.
+Since shaders are composed in fragments, listing and packaging all shader fragments into a single archive is needed based on performance consideration.
+Execute the script *BuildShaderArchive.pl* in the root directory and it will automatically find all files of extension *.shfr* within the directory *shaders/*.
 If nothing went wrong, you will find the output file at *js/ShaderArchive.js* as a RequireJS module.

 #### Copyright